Have you ever been overwhelmed by the idea of planning a trip because it seems too, well... overwhelming?!

-- We always compare the price to other search engines like Kayak and Google Flights.
+We always compare the price to other search engines like Momondo and Google Flights.

 Are you a nervous flyer?
 Don't let the anxiety of flying prevent you from traveling.
 Check out these tips for fearful flyers that will help put you at ease.

 Depending on how long your vacation is you may choose to book all your accommodation ahead of time or none at all.

 For instance, if you only have two weeks, it might be best to arrange your hotels or hostels online so you don’t waste precious time trying to figure out accommodation when you'd rather be exploring.
 Plus, you don't want to run the risk of everything being booked up!

 If you're traveling long term, however, you may just book a few days at a time.
 Or you may prefer to wing it and walk into hotels once you arrive in a town.

 Depending on where in the world we're traveling, we switch up our booking sites.
 Here are our favorites:

 Step 9: Please, please don’t forget travel insurance!